swt-user/LLM_Planning_Paper_List/Readme.md

 ## Theory of Mind
 + "Boosting Theory-of-Mind Performance in Large Language Models via Prompting"
 + "Theory of Mind May Have Spontaneously Emerged in Large Language Models"
++ "MindDial: Belief Dynamics Tracking with Theory-of-Mind Modeling for Situated Neural Dialogue Generation"
++ "Theory of Mind Reasoning in Explanation, Plan Recognition, and Assistance: Theory and Practice"
++

 ## Teaching small model